 Mentors can offer great support and advice.
 Proper constructive criticism will help you see your flaws and improve your skills.

-In addition to these things, many writers will benefit from being part of a writing community.
-This will differ from mentorship and criticism as it isn’t always just about you and your own work.
+In addition to these things, many writers benefit from a writing community.
+This will differ from mentorship and criticism as it isn’t always just about you and your work.

-Writing communities can exist locally and be accessible in person, or there are plenty of online spaces available if you prefer to stay at home.
+Writing communities exist locally and are accessible in person, or there are plenty of online spaces available if you prefer to stay at home.
 Perhaps you will do a little of both, but either way, a good writing community is essential to thriving as a writer.

-Writing groups can be a place to get some good feedback and criticism, but it is also a chance for you to both get and give support in other ways.
+Writing groups are a place to get some good feedback and criticism, but it is also a chance for you to both get and give support in other ways.
 Meeting and/or talking with a group regularly will help you feel less alone as a writer.